Phils1993/codeLap_week2_Sportsclub_database/README.md

 ### Get started

 1) Begin by cloning the project
-2) After cloning, remove the .git folder by typing `rm -rf .git`.
+2) After cloning, you can remove the .git folder by typing `rm -rf .git`.
 3) Open the project in IntelliJ
 4) Create the database 'sportsclub' in Postgres via pgAdmin
 5) Open the file "src/main/resources/sportsclub.sql" in pgAdmin and execute it to create the sportsclub tables and fill them with data.